DFrye333/BD3GE/README.md

 * Try to remove log global?
 Put it in Game?
 * I need a Material class to represent visual information about surfaces, and this class should have its own Shader.
 * Rework "scene" so that it's not so heavy on game logic
+* Make config dynamically-loaded from a file, rather than hardcoded in constants

 **Linux Installation Dependencies:**